 Assisting Hands Home Care provides a comprehensive round of non-medical senior care services, from dementia care to fall prevention to hospice care.
 When your family’s needs are short-term, flexible respite care services are available on short notice.
 A senior who requires constant supervision will benefit from Assisting Hands Home Care’s 24-hour care or, alternatively, live-in care.

 Delivering consistent, quality care to the elder populations in the surrounding community is of prime importance to Assisting Hands Home Care.
-The Naperville, Illinois, community relies on the trusted elder care services provided by the exceptionally skilled, compassionate team of caregivers at Assisting Hands Home Care.
+The Schaumburg, Illinois, community relies on the trusted elder care services provided by the exceptionally skilled, compassionate team of caregivers at Assisting Hands Home Care.